-When summer weather finally settles upon a booming metropolis like Toronto, hardcore city slickers head for their favourite parks and patios on weekend afternoons, seeming to forget that there is life outside the city walls.
+Toronto, we love ya, but sometimes we forget that there’s so much to do outside the 6ix.
+When summer weather finally settles upon a booming metropolis like Toronto, hardcore city slickers head for their favourite parks and patios on weekend afternoons.
+Seeming to forget that there is life outside the city walls.
 The GTA is a big place with lots to do, all forty-five minutes or less from your closest TTC stop.
 Let’s face it, even the lifelong 416-ers get sick of the skyscrapers and concrete.
 It’s good to get away.
-For that reason, Vv Magazine brings you five awesome things to do only 40 minutes from Toronto.
+For that reason, View The Vibe brings you five awesome things to do only 40 minutes from Toronto.

 Make the trip out to Ajax Downs one of these weekends and experience one of the GTA’s premiere entertainment destinations.
 Try your luck at one of 800 OLG slot machines or place your bets at the Live Quarter Horse Races.
 Enjoy breakfast, lunch and/or dinner at the Getaway restaurant located on the grounds.
 Check their web site for updates on cool events.

 The Bruce Trail is Canada’s oldest marked footpath, running along the escarpment and all the way to Tobermory, which is approximately 890km of hike-able trails.
 Many chapters are located within a one-hour drive from Toronto.
 Download the Bruce Trail App to select the chapter best suited to you.
 If you want to turn your hike into a weekend getaway, the trail is speckled with charming inns and B&Bs as well as camping grounds.